husqybot/husqybot.github.io/docs/extras/variables/other-variables.md

 ---
-description: Other variables
+description: Other available variables that can be used in Husqy configuration
 title: Other variables
 sidebar_label: Other variables
 keywords:
+  - Husqy
+  - Discord
+  - Discord bot
+  - Documentation
-  - docs
+  - Docs
-  - other
+  - Variables
-  - variables
+  - Other variables
+  - Husqy configuration
 sidebar_position: 4
+showLastUpdateTime: true
 toc_max_heading_level: 6
 ---